-One of the things that interests most Android users is whether or not their handset will be getting updates, whether you own a Galaxy S3 , Nexus 5 or original HTC One.
-On Apple iOS devices, since there are only a handful of devices that are under Apple’s control, updates are regularly rolled out across all the devices at the same time, but sometimes with Android it can take ages to start a roll-out and even then, there is no guarantee that your device will be seeing the update, or there may be issues with the update itself.
+One of the things that interests most Android users is whether their handset will receive updates.
+It can take ages to start a roll-out and even then, there are no guarantees your device will be seeing the update.
 There are generally two ways to update your device: over the air (OTA) or manual updates, which is a bit more complicated.
 We’ll show you how to do both across various devices.

-There are various reasons that you’d want to manually update your device, but some of the most common ones are that you don’t have a stable mobile or WiFI network or you’ve rooted your device and aren’t receiving OTA updates anymore.
+There are various reasons for manually updating your device, but some of the most common are that you don’t have a stable mobile or Wi-Fi network, or you’ve rooted your device and aren’t receiving OTA updates anymore.
 In the case of devices like the Samsung Galaxy S5 which won't even be getting an official Android Nougat update, let alone Oreo or Pie, you might even turn to custom ROMs like Lineage OS.

 The first step to performing a manual update is locating the firmware, also known as a ROM, that you want to install on your device.
 In case of an official ROM, we would check the appropriate website for each manufacturer and locate the proper ROM for our model of device.
-The firmware of the more popular manufacturers can be found here: Samsung (SamMobile), Sony (Xperia Firmware or Flashtool), LG (LG Phone Firmware), or Motorola (Motorola Firmware).
+The firmware of the more popular manufacturers can be found here: Samsung (SamMobile), Sony (Xperia Firmware or Flashtool), LG (LG Phone Firmware), Huawei (EMUI) or Motorola (Motorola Firmware).
 You can find information on the best custom ROMs here.

-To install the ROM, you’ll have to locate the specific program suitable for your brand of smartphone or use a custom recovery, which requires your device to be unlocked and rooted.
+To install the ROM, you’ll have to locate the specific program which is suitable for your brand of smartphone or use a custom recovery, which requires your device to be unlocked and rooted.
 You can learn more about installing custom ROMs here.

-KIES: This program is used to update Samsung branded devices, allowing us to download the ROM and install it to the mobile device from your PC.
-KIES itself downloads the firmware for your based on your device and location, so it a ROM has not been rolled out to your device or location, you won’t be able to install it using KIES.
+- KIES: This program is used to update Samsung branded devices, allowing us to download the ROM and install it to the mobile device from your PC.
+KIES itself downloads the firmware for you based on your device and location, so if a ROM hasn't been rolled out to your device or location, you won’t be able to install it using KIES.

-Flash Tool: This tool is used to flash ROMs onto Sony Xperia devices.
+- Flash Tool: This tool is used to flash ROMs onto Sony Xperia devices.
 You’ll have to keep in mind that this will only work on Xperia devices that have their bootloader unlocked.
-Right now, it’s in beta stages but works across most Windows PCs.
+Right now, it’s in beta stage but works across most Windows PCs.

-LG PC Suite: This program will update LG devices and can be downloaded by hitting LG's device search page and searching for PC Suite - just download the one for your device.
+- LG PC Suite: This program, also named LG Bridge, will update LG devices and can be downloaded by hitting LG's device search page and searching for PC Suite - just download the one for your device.
 Once the program is installed, you just have to click on the box Check Phone Update.
 As with some of the other official programs, this will only install official updates for your device.

-Custom Recovery: If you don’t see a compatible program in the following list for your device or manufacturer, the best option may be installing a custom recovery on your device.
+If you don’t see a compatible program in the following list for your device or manufacturer, the best option may be to install a custom recovery on your device.
 This is one of the simpler methods for flashing custom ROMs and backing up your device and is accessed when you reboot your device.
-As such, you can download custom or official ROMs straight to your device and then install them without having to use a PC a middle man.
+As such, you can download custom or official ROMs straight to your device and then install them without having to use a PC as an intermediary.

 Do you use any alternative methods to install updates to your device?
-Share them with us in the comment if so.
+Share them with us in the comments if you do.